-BauHtu
+BauHtu and SoChaDa

 BauHtu is 21years old.
-He has a rare, inherited disease called Thalasemia.
+He has a rare, inherited blood disorder called Thalasemia.
 In this disease, the body cannot produce enough hemoglobin.
 He needs blood transfusions nearly every month.
 We help him year by year with money and/or transportation to the hospital.
 He is worse now and cannot walk.
 There are growths compressing the spinal cord.
 I think of the song we used to sing in primaries: “Into a tent where a gypsy boy lay.
 Dying along at the close of the day!”
 Now I cry for this poor boy who may not have long to live.

 Blood transfusion is finished.
 He spent the night here.